Major in Creative Writing, Minor in English

 The community.
 In high school, I did not stand out despite it being a school of only 100 students.
 Even with 1,200 people at Knox, I feel like I have a good relationship with professors.
 I feel more comfortable, trusting others with who I am and who they are.

-Photo above: Hannah Hamlin, at left, and Jasmine Lamb, at right, during a tutoring session in the Red Room as part of CTL (Center for Teaching and Learning).
+Photo above: Owen Hamlin, at left, and Jasmine Lamb, at right, during a tutoring session in the Red Room as part of CTL (Center for Teaching and Learning).